pip-services/pip-services-docs/content/en/toolkit/recipes/swagger/_index.md

 ##### Swagger yam file for document 3

-For document 3, we use the YAML file below to describe the UI.
+Here, we use the YAML file below to describe the UI.
 As we can see, the main difference with the previous one is that we declare the HTTP method as POST instead of GET, and therefore, we define the requestBody as required.

 {{< tabsection >}}
    Not available